m-fila/coopsync_tbb/README.md

 ✔️: supported, ❌: not implemented

 The project also provides optional integrations for GPU and other libraries.
-These integrations allow the current task to be suspended until the associated asynchronous operation completes.
+These integrations allow the current task to be suspended until the associated asynchronous operations complete.

 | Accelerators and libraries | Status |
 | -------------------------- | ------ |